Summer Programs Frequently Asked Questions

 What are the Test Prep options if I enroll in programs on campus?

-Test Prep courses meet twice a week over 4 weeks—June 30 to July 25, 2025—plus 2 opportunities to take a practice test with the option to self-proctor.
+Test Prep courses meet twice a week for 4 weeks—June 29 to July 24, 2026—plus 2 opportunities to take a practice test with the option to self-proctor.

 All times are Eastern